rust-lang/rfcbot-rs/README.md

 ### Final Comment Period

 Before proposing a final comment period on an issue/PR/RFC, please double check to make sure that the correct team label(s) has been applied to the issue.
-As of 9/17/16, rfcbot recognizes these labels:

-* Core: `T-core`
-* Language: `T-lang`
-* Libraries: `T-libs`
-* Compiler: `T-compiler`
-* Tools: `T-tools`
-* Documentation: `T-doc`
+Rfcbot recognizes the teams from the [teams API](https://team-api.infra.rust-lang.org/v1/rfcbot.json).

 #### Proposing FCP

-To propose an FCP, use `@rfcbot fcp DISPOSITION` where disposition is one of `[merge|close|postpone]`.
-You can also use `@rfcbot pr DISPOSITION`, which will be used in the future to improve the quality of status comments from the bot.
+To propose an FCP, use `@rfcbot fcp merge [team(,team)*]`.
+You can close or postpone a proposed FCP using `@rfcbot fcp [close|postpone]`.
+You can also use `pr` instead of `fcp`, which will be used in the future to improve the quality of status comments from the bot.

 If the proposer is on one of the tagged subteams, rfcbot will create a tracking comment with a checklist of review requests.
 Once all review requests have been satisfied and any concerns have been resolved, it will post a comment to that effect.
 One week after the "FCP start" comment, it will post another follow-up comment saying that one week has passed.